-The Board will employ substitutes for absent teachers in order to ensure continuity in the instructional program and will annually approve a list of substitutes and rate of pay.
-The Superintendent or designee shall select substitutes from the list approved by the Board to serve in the place of an absent teaching staff member.
+The Board of Education will employ substitutes in order to ensure continuity in the instructional program and will approve a list of substitutes on an annual basis and additional approved substitutes will be added to the approved list throughout the school year.
+Substitute teachers will be employed from the substitute list recommended by the Superintendent and approved by the Board.
+The Board shall also approve the substitute rate of pay.